Atlanta Metropolitan State College

 - The Standards of Academic Progress Committee will review the Appeal Form, and will determine whether the appeal is granted.
 The student will be advised in writing of the decision

 Credit balances exist when a student's financial aid, grants and loans exceed a student's tuition and fees.
-The issuance of refund checks to students who have credit balances on their account will be determined by the semester start date and the official drop/add period, and verification of attendance.
+The issuance of refunds to students who have credit balances on their account will be determined by the semester start date and the official drop/add period, and verification of attendance.
 Scholarships, grants and loans will be officially credited to the student's account the day after the published verification of attendance ends.
-Refund checks will be issued to students within fourteen days after financial aid is officially credited to the student's account.
-Students who are awarded financial aid after the drop and add period ends will have their funds disbursed to their account immediately and a refund check will be issued within fourteen days.
+Refunds will be issued to students within fourteen days after financial aid is officially credited to the student's account.
+Students who are awarded financial aid after the drop and add period ends will have their funds disbursed to their account immediately and a refund will be issued within fourteen days.

 Withdrawals & Refunds